jcubic/lips/REFERENCE.md

 ## some
 ```
-(some fn list)
+(some fn . lists)

-Higher-order function that calls fn on each element of the list.
+Higher-order function that calls fn on consecutive elements of the list of lists.
-It stops and returns true when fn returns true for a value.
+It stops and returns true when fn returns true.
+If none of the values give true,
-If none of the values give true, some will return false.
+some will return false.
 Analogous to Python any(map(fn, list)).
 ```

 ## sort
 ```
 (sort list [predicate])

 Sorts the list using optional predicate function.
-If no comparison function is given
+If no comparison function
-it will use <= and sort in increasing order.
+is given it will use <= and sort in increasing order.
 ```

 ## split